oznogon/gattaibushido-public/playbooks/_playbook_template.md

 * **Pit Crew:** +X

-## Color Role-Playing Triggers
+## Color Lesson Trigger

-**Next**, note these crucial core roleplaying triggers that your Pilot should always strive to bring into play.
-Each of these is a special prompt that allows you to gain either more Charges or even Lessons during play by role-playing your role's strengths and weaknesses in purely narrative ways.
+**Next**, note your Color's special Lesson trigger.
+This is a special prompt that allows you to gain Lessons during play by role-playing your role's strengths and weaknesses in purely narrative ways.

 * **Lesson Trigger:** DESCRIPTION

+## Color Gambit Specialty

+When you incorporate your Color's specialty directly into a Gambit, you add more narrative effect to the outcome!

 * **Gambit Specialties:** DESCRIPTION.
-When you incorporate this directly into a Gambit, you add more narrative effect to the outcome!
-* **SPECIAL:** (Special additional Gambit changes, not everyone will have this)

 # What Weapon Do You Wield?